-Bonus tip: Attend the Get to Work Career Fair on February 13
+Bonus tip: Attend the Get to Work Career Fair

-Check out the 70 displays to learn about employment opportunities, types of jobs, qualifications required and how to apply for summer, permanent and part-time work.
+Learn about employment opportunities, types of jobs, qualifications required and how to apply for summer, permanent and part-time work.
 This is a key networking opportunity, and all students are invited to attend.

 We acknowledge that the land on which we gather in Treaty Six Territory is the traditional gathering place for many Indigenous people.
 We honour and respect the history, languages, ceremonies and culture of the First Nations, Métis and Inuit who call this territory home.